 The Maine State Archives, created in 1965 and administered by the State Archivist, was made a bureau of the Department in 1973.
 The Administrative Procedures Act became effective July 1, 1978.
+The Office of the Special Advocate was created in 2011 to provide assistance to small businesses and staff the Regulatory Fairness Board.

-The Department is made up of three bureaus: the Maine State Archives, the Bureau of Corporations, Elections and Commissions (CEC), and the Bureau of Motor Vehicles (BMV), and two offices; the Office of Information Services and the Office of Investigations.
+The Department is made up of three bureaus: the Maine State Archives, the Bureau of Corporations, Elections and Commissions (CEC), and the Bureau of Motor Vehicles (BMV), and two Offices, the Office of the Secretary and the Office of Information Services.
 As a Constitutional Officer, the Secretary is charged with carrying out the Department's diverse responsibilities and unique mission.